Beach Road in Colombo Sri Lanka

 Where to stay in Colombo

-In my opinion, you don’t need to spend much more than 2 nights in Colombo.
+In my opinion, you probably don’t need to spend much more than 2-3 nights in Colombo – especially if you only have 2 weeks to spend in Sri Lanka.
 Colombo is divided into 15 numbered districts, with a majority of the higher rated hotels in Colombo 1, 3, 4 and 5.
-If you are looking for a quiet and spacious boutique hotel to stay at in Colombo, look no further than Granbell Hotel in Colombo 3 or Radisson Colombo along the waterfront in Colombo 4.
+If you are looking for a quiet and spacious boutique hotel to stay at in Colombo, look no further than Granbell Hotel, Radisson Colombo along the waterfront or the brand new Cinnamon Life at City of Dreams.
+You can also click here for other highly rated accommodation in Colombo!

 Granbell Hotel is right on the waterfront Marine Drive, just a stone’s throw from the famous Gangaramaya Temple.
 This new hotel features a fusion of Japanese and Sri Lankan design and plenty of warm wood finishings.
-Click here to book your stay at Granbell Hotel or click here for other highly rated accommodation in Colombo!
+Click here to book your stay at Granbell Hotel.

 We also often stay at Radisson Colombo (formerly OZO Colombo), a trendy hotel in the city that offers a great rooftop bar and pool facing the ocean.
 The rooms are extremely comfortable and we love sipping on cocktails while watching the sun go down in the late afternoon.
 Click here to book your stay at Radisson Colombo or click here for other highly rated accommodation in Colombo!